zaufi/kate-cpp-helper-plugin/README.md

 Since version 0.9.3 the plugin has configurable rules to sanitize completion results.
 A rule consist of two parts: _find regex_ and _replace text_.
-The first one can be used to match some part of a completion item and do some capture sites.
+The first one can be used to match some part of a completion item and capture some pieces of text.
 Latter can be used in _replace text_ part for text substitution.
-If second part is empty, and first is matched, that completion item will be removed from a result list.
-This can be used to filter out undesired stuff.
-For example, Boost Preprocessor library has a bunch of internally used macros, which definitely shouldn't appear to the end-user.
-To filter them just add the following rule:
+If a second part is empty, and the first is matched, that completion item will be removed from a result list.
+This can be used to filter out undesired items.
+For example, a lot of Boost libraries (especially Boost Preprocessor) has a bunch of internally used macros, which are definitely shouldn't appear to the end-user.
+To filter them, just add the following rule:

     BOOST_(PP_[A-Z_]+_(\d+|[A-Z])|.*_HPP(_INCLUDED)?$|[A-Z_]+_AUX_)

-This rule also remove `#include` guards and internal macros used by various libs (like MPL and TTI).
+This rule remove `#include` guards and internal macros used by various libs (like PP, MPL and TTI).
 Few other helpful rules can be found in unit tests [`sanitize_snippet_tester.cpp`](https://github.com/zaufi/kate-cpp-helper-plugin/blob/master/src/test/sanitize_snippet_tester.cpp).